mikoyooto21/certificates/README.md

 # certificates
-My certificates from Cisco and Stepic
+My certificates from Cisco and Stepik